The purpose of this ballot question is to send a signal to the state legislature to begin talks, although it cannot move a state line by itself.

-State borders can be moved:
+State lines can be moved:

 “I do not blame people for saying ‘lets go someplace where A) we are listened to, B) we’re understood, and C) people aren’t trying to take stuff away from us.’”
-Rep. Cliff Bentz, July 2021
+Rep. Cliff Bentz, July 2021.

+We’d save money being a part of Idaho.
 Combining all taxes together, the average Idahoan paid $1722 less in taxes in 2019 than the average Oregonian.
 That’s averaging together every adult or child.

 But in Idaho, our representatives would be part of the majority.
 80% of the Idaho legislature is Republican, and mostly rural.
 That hasn’t changed in decades, because recent arrivals are about as conservative as other Idahoans.

-Oregon hasn’t elected a Republican governor in 39 years.
+Oregon hasn’t elected a Republican governor in 40 years.
 Oregon gerrymandered legislative districts for 2022-2032 to help Democrats, so Democrats will be in control in 2032 to gerrymander districts for another decade.

 Portland politicians are “reinventing” Oregon’s society and our economy, but they don’t understand how we make a living.
 In January, state government began restricting the amount of fossil fuels allowed in Oregon, on a schedule to reduce the amount by 90%.
 Oregon bureaucrats imposed carbon cap & trade last year, which will increase the cost of energy dramatically in upcoming years.
 This will force Oregonians to make a living as white-collar workers or as dependents.
 That’s not the Oregon I know.
 Our businesses won’t survive if regulations make them unable to compete with other states’ businesses.